sipist/sipist-workspace/README.md

 ## Issues

-Please use GitHub Issues to report any issues you might have with `iprist-workspace`.
+Please use GitHub Issues to report any issues you might have with `sipist-workspace`.

 ## Credits